Lynch syndrome (LS)

 If you are worried about the pattern of cancer in your family, talk to your GP.
 If needed, they will refer you to a genetics specialist.
 The specialist can give more advice and information.
 They will explain whether genetic counselling and genetic testing are likely to be useful.

 You or a family member has been diagnosed with bowel or womb cancer

 When a person is diagnosed with bowel or womb cancer, they usually have tests on a sample of the cancer cells.
 These tests are called:

 - immunohistochemistry (IHC) testing.

-There are different gene mutations that can cause LS.
-Your risk of certain cancers depends on the exact mutation you have.
+There are variants in different genes that can cause LS.
+Your risk of certain cancers depends on the variant you have.